MicrosoftDocs/learn/learn-pr/azure/monitor-java-azure/includes/4-logging.md

 ## Types of Logging

-With your sample application setup, there are two ways to see logs: log streaming of real-time logs per application instance or Log Analytics for aggregated logs with advanced query capability.
+With the sample application, there are two ways to see logs: log streaming of real-time logs per application instance or Log Analytics for aggregated logs with advanced query capability.
 In this unit we will explore log streaming via the Azure CLI.

 The log streaming feature allows developers to get real-time application logs in Azure CLI and know what’s happening with specified application instance running in Azure Spring Cloud.